-Now is the time of making sustainable choices and using the best renewable power sources, such as solar energy.
-Taking an eco-conscious decision for the betterment of the environment and choosing to install a solar power system is just a step forward in the right direction.
+Now is the time to make sustainable choices and use the best renewable power sources, such as solar energy.
+Making an eco-conscious decision to improve the environment and installing a solar power system is just a step forward in the right direction.

-The next step is ensuring that your solar power system runs to its total efficiency, making your business or home self-sustainable.
-For that, you must protect it from a potential solar flare, also known as an EMP attack.
+The next step is ensuring your solar power system runs efficiently, making your business or home self-sustainable.
+Protecting yourself from a potential solar flare, an EMP attack would be best.

 Let’s look at what EMP means and how you can safeguard your solar panels from possible destruction caused by an electromagnetic blast.